pritimunde1999/Classroom/README.md

 Delete all teachers and all students by them from the records: DELETE /students/delete-all-teachers No params or body required Return success message wrapped in a ResponseEntity object Controller Name - deleteAllTeachers

-Please make the following classes and make sure you name them exactly as following:

-StudentController.java
-StudentService.java
-StudentRepository.java
-Student.java
-Teacher.java
-Note:

-Use ResponseEntity object to return the required objects in the controllers Make sure you follow the requirements for the controller very very carefully or your application will give compilation error while running against hidden test cases
-Test all the APIs in postman before you submit.